rochars/wavefile/README.md

 **wavefile** is a module to work with wav files.
 It is partly inspired by SoX and intended to run in both Node.js and the browser.

 With **wavefile** you can:
-- Create wav files from scratch
+- Create wave files from scratch
-- Read existing wav files
+- Read existing .wav files
+- Read and write tags on .wav files
 - Encode/decode files as ADPCM, A-Law and mu-Law
-- Read/write the data in a wav file header
+- Read/write the data in a .wav file header
 - Turn RIFF files to RIFX and RIFX files to RIFF
 - Edit BWF metada ("bext" chunk)
 - Change the bit depth of the audio